 Agency Rule Plan Report

 Section 120.74(3), Florida Statutes, requires each agency in Florida to provide the Legislature with a plan identifying and describing each rule the agency proposes to adopt in the following year.
-This report is the Fish and Wildlife Conservation Commission’s plan for July 1, 2012, to June 30, 2013.
+This report is the Fish and Wildlife Conservation Commission’s plan for statutory rules from July 1, 2013, to June 30, 2014.

 Boating Improvement Program Report